decacis/godot_oculus_platform/docs/functions/in-app-purchases.md

 Requests all of the logged-in user purchases that are **durable**.
 This is taken from the cache, so it is recommended to first call [iap_get_viewer_purchases](#iap_get_viewer_purchases) to update the cache and use this function for subsequent calls.

-**Returs:** A `GDOculusPlatformPromise` that will contain an `Array` of `Dictionaries` with information about each durable cached purchase.
+**Returns:** A `GDOculusPlatformPromise` that will contain an `Array` of `Dictionaries` with information about each durable cached purchase.
 The promise will error if the request couldn't be fulfilled.

 Example response:
 ``` json linenums="1"